vaibhaviDixit/esubhlekha-raw/Readme.md

 <h1>eSubhalekha.com</h1>
-## eSubhalekha: Personalized Wedding Invitation Platform
+eSubhalekha: Personalized Wedding Invitation Platform.
 This platform allows users to create and send personalized wedding invitations online, leveraging the power of the GraphenePHP framework and MySQL for backend management.

 ## Features